Amy Coney Barrett Supreme Court nomination: Floor debate and full Senate vote

 On October 23, 2020, after a 53–43 vote to proceed to legislative session on the nomination, the Senate went into a rare, short closed session regarding the nomination, then voted 51–46 on a motion to proceed to executive session.
 There were a number of other procedural votes regarding tabling the nomination or recommitting it to the Judiciary committee raised by Senator Schumer.
 Also on October 23, Senator McConnell filed a cloture motion to end debate.
 An intervening day is required before a cloture vote can take place.

 In 2017 the number of senators required to invoke cloture on Supreme Court nominations was reduced from 60 to a majority of senators voting.
 On October 25, 2020, cloture was invoked by a vote of 51–48.
 Republican Senators Lisa Murkowski and Susan Collins voted with the Democrats against the cloture motion.
 Subsequent debate on Supreme Court nominations is limited to 30 hours, which refers to actual floor time, not simply the passage of time.
 This time is split equally between Republicans and Democrats.
 If either side elected not to use all of its allotted time the debate would take less than 30 hours.
 Floor debate began October 25, and continued overnight.
 In the subsequent confirmation vote on the 26th, the Senate voted 52–48 in favor of confirming Amy Coney Barrett as an Associate Justice to the Supreme Court.
-Senator Collins was the only Republican to vote against the nominee, with no Democrats voting to confirm her.
+Senator Collins was the only Republican to vote against the nominee, with all Democrats and both Independents voting against confirming her.